Speaking to council (remotely or in-person) is the single most impactful thing you can do to help defend our new zoning by-law.

 Signing up only takes a minute, and you can choose to speak in person or remotely

-2. Select "Public Hearing" and enter July 3 as the date
+Select "Urban Planning Committee" and enter February 9 as the date

-3. Where it asks for the agenda number and title, enter: 3.32 - Text Amendments to Zoning Bylaw 20001 - Mid-block Row Housing in the RS Zone and minor changes to the RSM and RM Zones.
+Where it asks for the agenda number and title, enter: "7.2 - Options for Amendments to the RS Zone and Maintenance of Private Trees".

-It's not too late to sign up until they have closed the public hearing on the item.
+It's not too late to sign up until they have voted on the item.
 If speakers are still going, you can still sign up, even if it is day-of.

-The Clerk will call out the bylaws to be dealt with.
-The Mayor will call out the names of the people registered to speak to each bylaw.
+The Clerk will call out the items to be dealt with.
+On February 9 and 10, it is just the items we are signing up for.
+The Chair will call out the names of the people registered to speak to each bylaw.
 Council will then deal with each of the bylaws that were selected for discussion and debate.

 For each item, Administration will first provide an overview of the bylaw.
 Members of the public who have registered to speak will then be invited to make their presentations.
 Speakers will be placed in panels of around 13 people.
-Panels in favour will alternate with panels opposed.
+Panels will be composed of speakers in the order that they signed up.
 Each person will have five minutes to make comments.

 After each panel is done, councillors will have a chance to ask questions of the panels.
 Given the number of speakers expected, it is unlikely that you get asked questions.
 Of course, if you do not wish to answer questions, you are welcome to leave right after your speech: no one is holding you hostage.